-During 2018, the ETSC provided updates to the following groups on coin counterfeiting and possible mitigating actions:
+During 2019, the ETSC provided updates to the following groups on coin counterfeiting and possible mitigating actions:

 - the Euro Counterfeiting Experts Group (ECEG) in the framework of the Council Regulation (EC) No 1338/2001.
 This group, chaired by the Commission, brings together counterfeit experts from law enforcement, central banks and ministries.
 It meets three times per year.
 A number of coin protection related issues were discussed.
-In 2018, the ETSC reported the statistics on coin counterfeiting as well as progress made on legislative issues concerning coin authentication with particular reference to the revision of ETSC Guidelines; - the Euro Coin Sub-Committee (ECSC) of the Economic and Financial Committee brings together representatives from coin issuing authorities of Member States.
+In 2019, the ETSC reported the statistics on coin counterfeiting, presented the ETSC Annual Report, as well as progress made on legislative issues concerning coin authentication with particular reference to the revision of ETSC Guidelines; - the Euro Coin Sub-Committee (ECSC) of the Economic and Financial Committee brings together representatives from coin issuing authorities of Member States.
 Commission initiatives are systematically discussed in the group.
-In 2018 the main issues addressed concerned the implementation of Regulation (EU) No 1210/2010 and the revision of "ETSC Guidelines".
+In 2019 the main issues addressed concerned the implementation of Regulation (EU) No 1210/2010 and the revision of "ETSC Guidelines".
 The ETSC also contributed to the work of the task force on contingency planning for euro coins by continuously assessing the status of euro coin counterfeiting and initiating the preparation of the indicators for triggering the plan; - the Mint Directors Working Group (MDWG) brings together the heads of the Mints of the EU Member States.
-The ETSC participated in all the meetings organised in 2018; - the CEG (Counterfeit Experts' Group).
+The ETSC participated in all the meetings organised in 2019; - the CEG (Counterfeit Experts' Group).
 These meetings are organised by the ECB and bring together experts on banknote counterfeiting.
 The ETSC is invited to exchange and present information on coin counterfeiting and to contribute in updating the CMS (Counterfeit Monitoring System) with respect to the euro coins part; - the Focal Point SOYA meeting.
 These meetings are organised by Europol and include representatives of Law Enforcement Agencies from Member States and third countries having cooperation agreements with Europol.
-The ETSC participated in the annual SOYA meeting held in 2018 providing participants with an overview on euro coin counterfeiting statistics and the main threats with respect to euro coin counterfeiting.
+The ETSC participated in the annual SOYA meeting held in 2019 providing participants with an overview on euro coin counterfeiting statistics and the main threats with respect to euro coin counterfeiting.

-&lt;sup>18 See Section 3.2.3.

-&lt;sup>19 See Section 3.4.1.
+17 See section 3.2.3.
+18 See Section 3.4.1.

 3.2.3.
-The action plan to tackle the diffusion of Common Class CEUAS01E00037
+Action plan on Test Packs